Mojo Bag

 Blessed and natural waters like Church waters, rainwater, river or spring waters, herbal-floral colognes such as Florida Water and Hoyt's cologne, and even liquors like Whiskey and Rum are used in which large leaves or roots and other solid materials are being soaked.

 If one uses a drawstring bag to cover his mojo hand, tie the knot in Miller's style, as it is the traditional binding method to secure a sack or a bag.
-Traditional knot spells could be applied if one is making a nation sack to bind a man's nature.
-After a woman is done filling the sack with appropriate ingredients, tie the bag but don't pull it tight yet.
-Hide it under the pillow or bed while having sex with her man and when he reaches the climax, wipe the string of the bag with his semen.
-Wait for him to fall asleep and immediately, upon retiring, tie the knot tight three times, as she has tied his nature and keep the bag out of his sight.
+Traditional knot spells could be applied if one makes a nation sack to bind a man's nature.
+After a woman fills the sack with appropriate ingredients, tie the bag, but don't pull it tight yet.
+Hide it under the pillow or bed while having sex with her man, and when he reaches the climax, wipe the string of the bag with his semen.
+Wait for him to fall asleep and immediately, upon retiring, tie the knot tight three times, as she has tied his nature and kept the bag out of his sight.

-A simple Money and Luck mojo bag contain nutmeg, lodestone, mercury dime, and sugar.
+A simple Money and Luck mojo bag contains nutmeg, lodestone, mercury dime, and sugar.

-Just like we need to get our haircut every once in a while, mojo bags should constantly be renewed or remade (quarterly or annually).
-Take all solid hard items such as pyrite, lodestone, shells, claw, or bones out of the bag and set them aside.
-Leave all the delicate items such as herbs, hair, feather, and broken items inside the bag and bury them in a yard in a ritual manner.
-If the petition paper or paper talisman is already worn out or unreadable, then bury them with the rest.
+Just like we need to get our haircut occasionally, mojo bags should constantly be renewed or remade (quarterly or annually).
+Take all solid hard items such as pyrite, lodestone, shells, claws, or bones out of the bag and set them aside.
+Leave all the delicate items such as herbs, hair, feathers, and broken items inside the bag and bury them in a yard in a ritual manner.
+If the petition paper or paper talisman is already worn out or unreadable, bury them with the rest.
 Wash all the solid items with holy water, Florida water, or Whiskey.
-Get a new flannel bag, replace the soft and broken things, make new petition paper and paper talisman and redo everything.
+Get a new flannel bag, replace the soft and broken things, make new petition paper and paper talisman, and redo everything.
 Make sure to keep the mojo for three days while doing this rite.

 Love Attraction mojo hand with ingredients like a rose petal, lovage root, two magnetic lodestones, and iron filings.

 Psalms are customarily being recited to empower the bag.
-If the bag is prepared for three different conditions, recite three various Psalms while passing it through the smoke of incense.
+If the bag is prepared for three different conditions, recite three Psalms while passing it through the incense smoke.

 Suppose the bag was prepared and fixed by others.
 In that case, the owner, upon receiving it, will need to personalize it, generally by dressing it with bodily fluids like urine, semen, blood, or saliva.
 Though, I reckon it is worth mentioning too that in Hoodoo, it is only women's urine that is considered lucky, not men's, due to the 'copulins' suspended in vaginal fluids, which are basically attractants for males.